fortuneglobe/types/README.md

 Basic type classes wrapping scalar values to create types in applications.
 These classes are declared `abstract` and must be extended by appropriate named type classes in your application.

+This library is intended to be used in integration projects only, not in other libraries to avoid version conflicts.

 ## Requirements

 * PHP >= 7.1